rorepeir/azure-storage-cleaner/README.md

 # azure-storage-cleaner

 This project removes expired files from Azure Blob.
 It leverages Azure Queues + Azure Functions.
-Basically, it creates a HTTP enpoint that receives a JSON with Azure Blob Path and Time To Live in days.
+Basically, it creates a HTTP endpoint that receives a JSON with Azure Blob Path and Time To Live in days, after that, it list candidate blob to be removed and send to worker Azure Queues.

 ## Installation